netdata/netdata/exporting/prometheus/README.md

 _(Netdata response for `system.cpu` with source=`average`)_

-In `average` or `sum` data sources, all values are normalized and are reported to prometheus as gauges.
-Now, use the 'expression' text form in prometheus.
+In `average` or `sum` data sources, all values are normalized and are reported to Prometheus as gauges.
+Now, use the 'expression' text form in Prometheus.
 Begin to type the metrics we are looking for: `netdata_system_cpu`.
-You should see that the text form begins to auto-fill as prometheus knows about this metric.
+You should see that the text form begins to auto-fill as Prometheus knows about this metric.

 If the data source was `as collected`, the response would be: